-A lot of times, situations arise wherein people are not able to take the essential nutrients in the body through their mouth.
+Often, situations arise wherein people cannot take the essential nutrients in the body through their mouths.
 It is, however, essential to ensure that the nutrients reach the body.

 In cases where a person’s oral intake stops or is reduced, food has to be transferred through the gastrointestinal tract.
 Such kind of feeding is mostly tolerable for most patients.

-Both these tubes help to supply the nutrients to the bodies of people whose gastrointestinal tract is functional, but they are unable to take in food using their both.
+Both these tubes help to supply nutrients to the bodies of people whose gastrointestinal tract is functional, but they cannot take in food using both.

-The difference between the G-tube and the J tube is that the G-tube stands for a gastrostomy feeding tube and is inserted to the stomach by a small cut in the abdomen.
-On the other hand, the J-tube stands for a jejunostomy feeding tube and is inserted into the middle part of a small intestine.
+The difference between the G-tube and the J-tube is that the G-tube stands for a gastrostomy feeding tube and is inserted into the stomach by a small cut in the abdomen.
+On the other hand, the J-tube is a jejunostomy feeding tube inserted into the middle part of a small intestine.

 Comparison Table